 - Be a smart shopper.
-Make a shopping list before heading to the supermarket to avoid picking up junk food.
 Read food labels when you shop and stick to your healthy-eating plan when you're dining out, too.

 Even a small reduction in the sodium in your diet can reduce blood pressure by 2 to 8 mm Hg.
-The recommendations for reducing sodium are:

 To decrease sodium in your diet, consider these tips: